Syn.: Astragalus pilosus L., Oxytropis diffusa Ledeb.

 Family: Fabaceae Lindl.

-Distribution: Central and Eastern Europe, Northern Asia – from France and Central Italy across European Russia to the lake Baikal and Mongolia.
+Distribution: Central and eastern Europe, northern Asia – from France and Central Italy across European Russia to the lake Baikal and Mongolia.

-Habitat: Grows on sunny grassy slopes and meadows, on rocks and sandy places, from lowlands to foothills.
+Ecology: Grows on sunny grassy slopes and meadows, on rocks and sandy places, from lowlands to foothills.
+Flowers from May to July.

 Description: Perennial herb with an erect stem, 20–40 cm high, densely hairy.
-The leaves are odd-pinnate, leaflets lanceolate, entire, inflorescence an elongated raceme, flowers are light yellow.
+The leaves are odd-pinnate, leaflets lanceolate, entire, inflorescence is an elongated raceme, flowers are light yellow.
 The fruit is a linear pod.
-Flowers from May to July.